hellosugoi/connext-example-token/README.md

 Prerequisites:
 -----

-Before beginning, you need to get Connext credentials from [here]().
+Before beginning, you need to get Connext credentials by loggin [here](https://app.connext.network/login).
 You must also create an account with a [mnemonic](https://iancoleman.io/bip39/) and populate it with [Rinkeby Ether](https://faucet.rinkeby.io/).
 How to are shown further below.

 #### Truffle installed